-Perhaps best known for flipping an original Robert Rauschenberg drawing into corporate real estate, these days the artist, who's quite tongue-in-cheek, is focused more on the curious business of toys.
+He's probably best known for flipping an original Robert Rauschenberg drawing into corporate real estate.
+These days the artist, who's quite tongue-in-cheek, is focused more on the curious business of toys.
 Chalk Drawers, a set of three distinct white chalk toys the size of a hand’s firm grip, are made to draw five-point marks, circles, or straight lines, one gesture at a time, with gratifying geometric precision.

 Bentel uses chalk partly because it’s raw, it’s easy to mold into different shapes, and it’s been around for a very long time.
 Almost anywhere in the world, chalk reminds us of our childhood, of both the act of play and of learning.
 Using aspects of critical design, Bentel aims to complicate the role and function of drawing, drawing tools, how we draw, and what we use to draw, and to reimagine the many ways in which objects can exist in the world.